Skip to main content

 • Final discharge,

-• Aftercare release under the Juvenile Court Act of 1987.
+• Aftercare release under the Juvenile Court Any court that has jurisdiction over matters involving juveniles.
+Act of 1987.

 • You are unhoused or experiencing homelessness.
 You may receive four birth records per year.
 You must get a document from one of the following sources to show that you are experiencing homelessness: